Updated: Dec 12, 2022

 Workplace Injuries That Aren't Covered By Workers' Compensation

 Workers' compensation does not usually compensate for injuries sustained when driving to and from your daily place of employment.
 In addition, not all injuries sustained while on business would be protected by workers' compensation.
-If you get hurt while sightseeing or doing other non-business-related things on a business trip, for example, your damage is unlikely to be compensated.
+For example, if you get hurt while sightseeing or doing other non-business-related things on a business trip, your damage is unlikely to be compensated.

 Workers' compensation insurance or self-insurance is required for all employees.
 You will normally take either or more of the following steps if your employer does not have insurance and is not self-insured:

 You have the right to sue your boss (another exception to the rule that you cannot sue your employer for a work-related injury)